MiiNK1Y/akso-sn-po-merger/README.md

 8. Then, we start to seek each serial number and then paste the related PO number that was split by a "." (period) on the same row as the serial was found, beneath the "PO number" heading.

-    <em>*If there is a product that does not have a serial, then instead of a PO number, the program will fill "ACCESSORIES" in the cell.
+    <em>*If there is a product that does not have a serial, then instead of a PO number, the program will fill "ACCESSORIES" in the cell.<br>
     *What to fill in may be edited in the config:</em>
     ```ini
     none_to_match_replacement = ACCESSORIES